 Today, there was a discussion on street foods with my schoolmates on WhatsApp.
 We were remembering our good old days and found that we are all still in love of the street foods.
 I am a street foodie.
 I love street foods.

-When the discussion was over, I was remembering another street food, which is very much popular in Bihar and Jharkhand — Litti-Chokha!
+When the discussion was over, I was remembering another street food — Litti-Chokha.
 I first tasted litti-chokha when I was posted in Ranchi in 1997.
 I love it ever since.
 I eat it nowadays when I visit Ranchi.
-There are many street stalls serving this dish.
-The one near the High Court in Doranda is famous and quite popular.
+Litti shares a resemblance with the famous Rajasthani cuisine Baati except it’s spicy.
+There are many street stalls serving this dish in Bihar and Jharkhand.
+Bhola Litti, near the High Court in Doranda, is famous and quite popular in Ranchi.

+The street stalls also serve litti fried or soaked in ghee — clarified butter, but I prefer the dry baked ones.
+Litti is served with chokha — mashed potato or char-grilled eggplant done with chilies, onion, tomato, cumin powder, coriander, and turmeric powder.
 Sattu is a very popular flour in the Indian states of UP and Bihar.
-There is no English name for Sattu, but for the convenience sake, you may call it Roasted chickpea or Gram powder.
-Traditionally, Chickpeas or Chana daal (Bengal gram) is roasted in hot sand and then grind to powder.
+There is no English name for Sattu, but for the convenience sake, you may call it Roasted chickpeas or Gram powder.
+Traditionally, Chickpeas or Chana dal (Bengal gram) is roasted in hot sand and then grind to powder.
 The reason for using the sand is that the individual bits get roasted evenly.